The Use of Family Trusts by Business Owners

 a) Control Without Ownership

 In a typical family situation, the parent(s) may wish to control the ownership of the operating company, but want the future benefits to go to all family members.
-This could be accomplished by structuring the ownership, whereby the parent(s) would control the voting shares of the operating company and the value shares would be owned by the trust.
+This could be accomplished by structuring the ownership, whereby the parent(s) would own the voting shares of the operating company and therefore control it, and the value shares would be owned by the trust.

 The structure would look as follows: